folkertdev/one-true-path-experiment/README.md

 ### out of scope (for now)

 * advanced mathematics:
     Stuff like derivatives, tangents, interpolation is probably best implemented on top of OneTruePath.
+Maybe there are good practical reasons to implement mathematical funcions directly on svg instructions.
     We'll have to investigate what exactly makes sense to include here and what truely belongs in a separate package.

 * different backends:
     - Canvas is compatable with svg (has move, arc and cubicBezier, so all svg instructions can be mapped to canvas ones), but does not have adequate support in elm right now
     - WebGL would involve writing a rasterizer (convert curves to pixels)

 ## SVG Path usage in current packages